Friendly0Fire/GW2Radial/readme.md

 A: You have two options: either the other thing you want to run supports *chainloading* this, in which case you should look up the documentation for that plugin (e.g. ArcDPS supports chainloading by renaming this plugin to ``d3d9_chainload.dll``), or you can make this plugin chainload something else by renaming that other plugin to ``d3d9_mchain.dll``.

+### Q: I'm having a crash on launch mentioning "Coherent DLL", what do?

+A: There seems to be a lot of potential reasons for this particular crash.
+[BGDM's website](http://gw2bgdm.blogspot.com/p/faq.html#2.5) lists quite a few.
+I'd especially recommend making sure you have the very latest [VC++ Redist](https://go.microsoft.com/fwlink/?LinkId=746572).

 ### Q: What is the "center locked" keybind used for?

 A: It's a convenience feature for Action Camera users.
 When using Action Camera, the cursor is hidden and replaced with a targeting reticule fixed in the middle of the screen.
 Since that means the radial menu would appear all over the place, that keybind can be used to make it show up in the middle of the screen instead.
 As a bonus, it'll recenter the mouse to the middle of the radial menu so it's as easy as possible to select a mount *and* it'll show a temporary cursor so you know exactly where you're pointing.